labd/terraform-provider-commercetools/docs-rtd/resource_shipping_method.md

 * `shipping_zone_id` - Id of the shipping zone.
 * `price` - Single entry configuring the price of the shipping cost to the specified zone.
 * `free_above` - Single entry configuring the threshold for free shipping to the specified zone.
+* `shipping_rate_price_tier` - If price tiers are enabled on the project.
+This field can be used to set a price tier which is selected instead of the default price when a certain threshold or specific cart value is reached

 ## Example Usage